gitmachtl/scripts/cardano/testnet/README.md

 1. Execute the cued transaction (smallwallet1 to ledgerowner.payment) to the blockchain by running<br>```./01_workOffline.sh execute```
 1. Wait a minute so the transaction is completed
 1. Verify that you have now the 6 ADA on your ledgerowner.payment address<br>```./01_queryAddress ledgerowner.payment``` if you don't see it, wait a little and retry
-1. Add/Update the new UTXO balance for ledgerowner.payment in the offlineTransfer.json by running<br>```./01_workOffline.sh add ledgerowner.payment```
+1. Add/Update the new UTXO balance for ledgerowner.payment in the offlineTransfer.json by running<br>```./01_workOffline.sh add ledgerowner.payment``` (we need it to pay for the delegation cert next)
+1. Add/Update the current UTXO balance for smallwallet1 in the offlineTransfer.json by running<br>```./01_workOffline.sh add smallwallet1``` (we need it to pay for the pool registration and you've just paid with it)

 :floppy_disk: Transfer the offlineTransfer.json to the Offline-Machine.